eamonnk/appinfra/Modules/M01-Infrastructure and Configuration Azure Tools/L02-Create Azure Resources using ARM Templates/09-Template Extensions.md

 ### Specify dependent resources

-You can't run the Custom Script Extension until the VM is available.
+You cannot run the Custom Script Extension until the VM is available.
 All template resources provide a `dependsOn` property.
-This property helps Resource Manager determine the correct order to apply resources.
+This property determines the order in which Azure Resource Manager performs operations on resources.

-Here's what your template resource might look like after you add the `dependsOn` property.
+The following example shows what your template resource might look like after you have added the `dependsOn` property.

 ```json
 {